JuliaClimate/ClimateTools.jl/docs/src/index.md

 using ClimateTools
 ```

+## Philosophy

+The idea behind ClimateTools is that most, if not all, climate field can be represented by a 3D or 4D grids that are georeferenced.
+Those grids are named [`ClimGrid`](@ref) in ClimateTools.
+Every functions acts on such structure and returns a similar structure.

 ## Notes

 When possible, functions are coded to use **multiple threads**.
 To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
 To get an idea of the number of threads you can use type (in Julia) `Sys.THREADS`.
 This is especially useful for climate indices, bias correction and regridding.